apsdehal/awesome-ctf/README.md

 - [SANS HHC](https://holidayhackchallenge.com/past-challenges/) - Challenges with a holiday theme
   released annually and maintained by SANS.
 - [SmashTheStack](http://smashthestack.org/) - A variety of wargames maintained by the SmashTheStack Community.
+- [TryHackMe](https://tryhackme.com/) - A platform to practice real-world vulnerabilities and CTF's ranging from beginner to advanced.
 - [Viblo CTF](https://ctf.viblo.asia) - Various amazing CTF challenges, in many different categories.
 Has both Practice mode and Contest mode.
 - [VulnHub](https://www.vulnhub.com/) - VM-based for practical in digital security, computer application & network administration.
 - [W3Challs](https://w3challs.com) - A penetration testing training platform, which offers various computer challenges, in various categories.